 Western Region Bangla School recognises that we have a responsibility to proactively identify and reduce or remove risks to children within our care.
-In addition to general occupational health and safety risks, we proactively manage risks of abuse to our children.
+In addition to occupational health and safety risks, we proactively manage risks of abuse to our children.

-Western Region Bangla School has risk management strategies in place to identify, assess, and take steps to minimise child safety risks, which include risks posed by physical environments (for example, any doors that can lock), and online environments (for example, social media contact).
+Western Region Bangla School has risk management strategies in place to identify, assess, and take steps to minimise child safety risks, which include threats posed by physical environments (for example, any doors that can lock) and online environments (for example, social media contact).

-Western Region Bangla School completes annual risk assessments for each of our locations and each program.
+Western Region Bangla School completes annual risk assessments for each location and program.

-Western Region Bangla School is committed to reviewing any serious incidents or breaches of policy and procedure in order to ensure that learning can be utilised to strengthen our risk management processes across the organisation.
+Western Region Bangla School is committed to reviewing any severe incidents or breaches of policy and procedure to ensure that learning can be utilised to strengthen our risk management processes across the organisation.